 To change the trait on an item, you will need to spend transmute crystals at a transmute station.
 First you must have the desired trait researched for the particular type of piece you want to re-trait.
 Then you can either transmute your item to change its trait or reconstruct an entirely new item with the desired trait

-- Reconstruction costs 25 to 75 transmute crystals, depending on how many items you’ve collected in the particular set’s stickerbook; collecting more pieces of a set will lower the cost
+- Reconstruction costs 25 to 75 transmute crystals, depending on how many items you’ve collected in the particular set’s stickerbook; collecting more set pieces will lower the cost

 - Transmutation costs a flat 50 transmute crystals

-If you’ve collected many pieces of a set, it is usually cheaper to reconstruct rather than transmuting
+Therefore, if you’ve collected many pieces of a set, it is usually cheaper to reconstruct new items rather than transmuting

 Note that transmuted or reconstructed gear is bound immediately; it can’t be given it to another player